sadmanca/ece344/README.md

 #### 19.4.2.1.
 How to Choose a Critical Section
 1. Safety (aka mutual exclusion)
-   - There should only be a single th
+   - There should only be a single thread in a critical section at once
 2. Liveness (aka progress)
    - If multiple threads reach a critical section, one must proceed
    - The critical section can’t depend on outside threads